X16Community/x16-docs/X16 Reference - 01 - Overview.md

 Pure BASIC programs and well-behaved machine language programs (those using only KERNAL calls) can often run on the X16 with little or no modification.
 The BASIC interpreter has been extended with many new commands for graphics, sound, and file handling, while retaining full compatibility with classic programs.

-## About This Guide

-This *Programmer's Reference Guide* is intended to be a comprehensive technical manual for software developers.
-For a gentler introduction to using the Commander X16, see the [Commander X16 User Guide](https://github.com/X16Community/x16-user-guide).

-## Future 65C816 Support

-A future upgrade path for the X16 may involve the 65C816 processor.
-It is almost fully compatible with the 65C02 except for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).
-It is advisable not to use these instructions when writing programs for the X16.

 <!-- For PDF formatting -->
 <div class="page-break"></div>